Series 700 – Business & Operations

 Policy 737 (AP): Use of School District Vehicles and Equipment

-The use of district-owned, district-leased, or district-rented vehicles and/or equipment (i.e., technology, audio visual, furniture, etc.) by school district employees or the loan of school district vehicles/equipment to non-school personnel and/or outside groups shall be limited to school district business and related school district interests only.
-In no event shall school district vehicles or equipment be used by school employees or loaned to any non-school personnel and/or outside groups for private or personal gain.
+The use of district-owned, district-leased or district-rented vehicles and/or equipment (i.e. technology, audio visual, furniture, etc.) by school district employees or the loan of school district vehicles/equipment to non-school personnel, volunteers and/or outside groups shall be limited to school district business and related school district interests only.

-In the event that an appropriate school district administrator authorizes the loan of school district vehicles/equipment to non-school personnel and/or outside groups, as being in the school district’s interest, the vehicles/equipment shall be operated and/or supervised by appropriate school district personnel.
-Any cost(s) associated with the loan of the vehicles/equipment shall be paid by the non-school personnel and/or outside group using the equipment.
-Any loss or damage to such equipment shall be the full obligation of the borrower.
+In no event shall school district vehicles or equipment be used by school employees or loaned to any non-school personnel, volunteers and/or outside groups for private or personal gain.
+In the event that an appropriate school district administrator authorizes the loan of school district vehicles/equipment to non-school personnel, volunteers and/or outside groups, pursuant to this policy, the vehicles/equipment shall only be operated by the authorized individual(s).
+Any cost(s) associated with the loan and/or use of the vehicles/equipment shall be paid by the non-school personnel, volunteer and/or outside group using the equipment when applicable.
+Any loss or damage to such vehicles/equipment due to negligence shall be the full obligation of the borrower.

 Adopted: June 15, 1992